AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 * Reporting is not currently active in the [Dispute Window](#dispute-window).
 * The [Dispute Window's](#dispute-window) [Universe](#universe) has a [Forked Market](#forked-market).

-These Participation Tokens can be redeemed later once the Fee Window is no longer active using the function `augur.api.DisputeWindow.redeem`.
+These Participation Tokens can be redeemed later once the Dispute Window is no longer active using the function `augur.api.DisputeWindow.redeem`.

 #### **Parameters:**